lifechurch/k8s-deploy-helper/README.md

 The canary stage operates as a production deployment.

-Check out our (example repo)[https://www.github.com/lifechurch/example-go] to see how to setup your manifests to support this automation.
+Check out our (example repo)[https://www.github.com/lifechurch/example-go] to see how to set up your manifests to support this automation.

 ## Escaping $
 If you have to use a $ in your manifests outside the scope of environment variable substitution, you can use ${DOLLAR} in its place: